Community Energy Diesel Reduction (CEDR)

 Kwikwasut’inuxw Haxwa’mis First Nation is building a solar-powered smart grid, with battery storage.
 Once complete, the system will be able to generate 1.5 megawatts of electricity.
 (Photo: Kwikwasut’inuxw Haxwa’mis First Nation)

-The Community Energy Diesel Reduction (CEDR) program supports First Nations to transition from diesel-powered electricity to renewable energy sources.
-This initiative, delivered by the New Relationship Trust in partnership with Coast Funds and the Province of BC, includes $59 million for First Nations to invest in:
+The Community Energy Diesel Reduction (CEDR) program supports First Nations and remote communities to transition from diesel-powered electricity to sustainable energy sources.

 The CEDR program can support sustainable energy projects in 44 different communities, including 11 First Nation communities in the Great Bear Rainforest and Haida Gwaii: